 Guilt is a feeling that you have done something wrong or believing you are falling short of your responsibilities.
 In relationships, where partners feeling guilty for earning less or parents for spending less time, leading them unto to not objecting for any out of budget or unplanned purchase.

-Guilt can come in many forms, making us to spend out of guilt.
+Guilt can come in many forms, making us spend out of guilt.
 He has purchased me this, I should purchase that.
 It’s a party, everyone would notice the gift.
 I have treated him poorly last time, I should buy that.

-If you are feeling guilty it’s hard to make a rational decision and actually say ‘No’ as an answer, when the time comes.
+If you are feeling guilty it’s hard to make a rational decision and actually say ‘No’ as an answer when the time comes.

-Open the lines of communication, have mutual agreement on how much you plan to spend, it is easier if you have a common agreeable goal like a paying off that debt or saving for a home loan.
+Open the lines of communication, have a mutual agreement on how much you plan to spend, it is easier if you have a common agreeable goal like a paying off that debt or saving for a home loan.

-Remember no one is perfect in life, when you do your best with the available resources that you have, you can say good bye to guilt.
+Remember no one is perfect in life when you do your best with the available resources that you have, you can say goodbye to guilt.

 Shopping When the Willpower is Low

-We start our day with limited supply of willpower.
+We start our day with a limited supply of willpower.
 As the day goes on we deplete our willpower, making evening to be the worst time of the day to exercise willpower.

 Not Understanding Supermarket Sale Cycle

-Supermarket runs through sale days, for instance if your supermarket gets fresh bread delivered every Thursday and Monday, they might put bread for sale on Wednesday.
+Supermarket runs through sale days, for instance, if your supermarket gets fresh bread delivered every Thursday and Monday, they might put bread for sale on Wednesday.

-My observation has been that manager’s mark down perishables items based on the delivery days.
+My observation has been that manager’s markdown perishables items based on the delivery days.
 It also varies from store to store, what you need is, to observe your local supermarket when they place items for sale.

 If you have been trying for some time to cut your grocery bill, start with a budget, don’t procrastinate.
 It’s quite common to get off track even the following budget, don’t get discouraged.
 The important thing is not to be hard on yourself but to get back on track, remember you haven’t failed at it unless you have decided to quit.